amy-reinholds-ibm/logdna-demo/README.md

 # Introduction

-In the [What's Going On In My Cluster](https://haralduebele.blog/2019/04/08/whats-going-on-in-my-cluster/), my colleague Harald Uebele describes how to set up the [Native Cloud Starter](https://github.com/nheidloff/cloud-native-starter) app with IBM LogDNA service.
-In this tutorial, we'll expand on that and show some use cases where LogDNA helps developers and operators with some common scenarios in the context of an IBM LogDNA cluster.
+In the blog post [What's Going On In My Cluster](https://haralduebele.blog/2019/04/08/whats-going-on-in-my-cluster/), my colleague Harald Uebele describes how to set up the [Native Cloud Starter](https://github.com/nheidloff/cloud-native-starter) app with embedded IBM LogDNA service.
+In this tutorial, we'll expand on that and show some use cases where LogDNA helps developers and operators with some common production scenarios.
 Most of this is adapted from personal experience in building and troubleshooting the [IBM Developer](https://developer.ibm.com/blogs/introducing-the-ibm-developer-mobile-app/).

 # Scenario 1: Create views